LubinKerhuel/hugo/content/post/runcam-remote-control-cable/index.md

 ---
 title: 'Record start/Stop signal for RunCam2 action cam'
-subtitle: 'Signal on the USB connector of the RunCam2 to start/stop record'
+subtitle: 'Signal pattern for the USB connector of the RunCam2 to start/stop record'
-summary: Signal to remotely start / stop / take a picture on a runCam2 and compabile action cam through the USB connector.
+summary: Signal to remotely start / stop / take a picture on a runCam2 and compatible action cam through the USB connector.
 authors:
 - Lubin
 tags: []